 Students are introduced to the basic properties of textiles in a comprehensive and nontechnical style.
-Focus is placed on the identification of w oven and non-w oven fabrics, natural and synthetic fibers and new developments in sustainable and recycled textile products.
-The course includes hands-on analysis of fabric sw atches and the creation of a personalized sw atch book created by the student.
+Focus is placed on the identification of w oven and non-w oven fabrics. natural and synthetic fibers and new developments in sustainable and recycled textile products.
+The course includes hands-on analysis of fabric swatches and the creation of a personalized swatch book created by the student.
 Students also gain practical experience in dye processes, burn testing and the suitability of fabrics for the design process.
-It is hoped that this information w ill enable students to gain an appreciation of the beauty and practical applications of a w ide range of tex tiles.
-3 CREDITS: 33 LECTURE HOURS
+It is hoped that this information will enable students to gain an appreciation of the beauty and practical applications of a wide range of textiles.